Electoral Reform

 • Case studies of electoral reforms where the electoral process was strengthened / undermined.

-The workshop will see the launch of new guidelines on electoral reform from the Global Network for Securing Electoral Integrity at the keynote panel.
+The workshop is underpinned by the launch of new guidelines on electoral reform from the Global Network for Securing Electoral Integrity at the keynote panel.
+Papers on day 2 and 3 then provide county case studies to explore the extent to which the principles were followed and why (not).

 Provisional Programme